Boot Camp Training

 DAY 1: The first day we will cover basic longarm skills.
 Students will learn to load a quilt on the frame, set up an Edge to Edge design quilt, learn to start and stop stitching while quilting.
 You will learn to adjust stitches and how the stitch control panel functions.
 We also cover some good business practices, workflow and techniques for dealing with wavy quilts etc. If your machine is computerized, you will do this on your computer.
 Free Motion students will do a pantograph.

 DAY 2: On day two, students will have practice doing edge to edge again as well as focusing on how every Autopilot tool works.
 We will use those tools to quilt various blocks on another lap size quilt.
 Freehand students will create border designs, block designs and learn to use acrylic guides.
 We will discuss machine maintenance and learn to change the hopping foot.

 DAY 3: On the third day, students will use a multi-colored striped quilt and use various threads.
-Numerous designs will be taught for freemotion, but the focus will be on learning to balance tension with any thread combination.
+The focus will be learning to balance tension with any thread combination.
 Students will use many thread types and colors to create a sample that will serve to remind them how various thread combinations look.
 By the end of the day you will feel comfortable threading the machine, winding a bobbin and making machine adjustments to achieve a beautiful stitch.
 Students have the option to use it freehand or computer driven.

 After completing the three days of personal hands-on training, students feel confident to move forward with their longarm quilting skills.